jaehho/junior_spring/bio-instrumentation/project_3/main.typ

 #show: ieee.with(
   title: [Passive High-Pass Filter],
   abstract: [
-    This report presents the design, analysis, and implementation of a passive third-order LC high-pass filter.
+    This report details the design, implementation, and analysis of a passive third-order LC high-pass filter for biomedical signal applications.
+The filter was derived from normalized Butterworth low-pass filter values and transformed into a high-pass configuration with a target cutoff frequency of 1 kHz.
+Experimental measurements and LTSpice simulations were conducted to characterize the frequency response and roll-off behavior.
+The measured cutoff frequency closely matched the design, though discrepancies in roll-off rate were observed, likely due to limitations in available equipment.
+Results confirm the filter's suitability for removing low-frequency artifacts.
   ],
-  index-terms: ("",),
+  index-terms: ("High-Pass","Bioinstrumentation","Filter Design"),
   authors: (
     (
       name: "Jaeho Cho",